patriciogonzalezvivo/itp17/README.md

 3. **Color**: Explore and understand the creation and modification of color in GLSL, including gradients, stepped colors and time-based animations.
 Homework: Read chapter 7 and do the exercises.

 4. **Shapes**: Learn to use specialized GLSL methods and functions to create a variety of geometric shapes in shaders, from basic circles and squares to highly complex forms and patterns.
 Present assignment final project.
 Homework: Read chapter 8 and do the exercises.
 Start researching and brainstorming ideas for your final project.

-Matrices and Animation: Understand the basic concepts and structure of matrix operations, then learn to implement matrices in GLSL for translation, rotation, scaling and time-based animation.
+5. **Matrices and Animation**: Understand the basic concepts and structure of matrix operations, then learn to implement matrices in GLSL for translation, rotation, scaling and time-based animation.
 Homework: Read chapter 9 and do the exercises, work on your final project

-5. **Patterns**: Learn to use and combine all previously-covered tools to create complex visual patterns width shaders.
+6. **Patterns**: Learn to use and combine all previously-covered tools to create complex visual patterns width shaders.
 Final project workshop.
 Homework: Read chapter 10, 11 and do the exercises.
 Finish your final project to show time!
 Final project showoff and celebration!

 ## Final Project